rally25rs/zwift-api-wrapper/README.md

 ### Authentication

-Both classes have an async `authenticate()` method that returns the credentials for that API as a string.
+Both classes have async `authenticate()` method that returns the credentials for that API as a string.
 These strings can be re-passed to `authenticate()` on another API instance to persist login if needed.
 This is primarily to facilitate using this library on a stateless server without having to re-authenticate to Zwift for every request.

 ```
 // authenticate to one instance